Applied Part 9. Model Routing and Token Budget

 alert_threshold: "token_health_min < 0.60 (guard from anti-Goodhart table)"

-decision: "do not transfer entire queue to expensive tier"
+decision: "do not switch the entire queue to the expensive tier"

-Two different thresholds must not be confused.
+Two different thresholds should not be confused.
 0.5 is the observed simulation floor; 0.60 is the line below which the guard blocks automatic switching in production.
-The educational scenario shows that a 45-minute failure breaches the guard and therefore requires manual decision.
+The educational scenario shows that a 45-minute failure breaks through the guard and therefore requires a manual decision.

-Directory out/ is a local simulation result and must not enter the repository.
-For the educational walkthrough, a line in capstone/budget-note.md with risk, effect, guard threshold, and decision is sufficient.
+The out/ directory is a local simulation result and should not be committed to the repository.
+For an educational pass, a single line in capstone/budget-note.md with the risk, effect, guard threshold, and decision is sufficient.

-In your own production repository, you may additionally store a short drill run report: links to 45m and 15m scenarios, token_health_min invariant, and decision not to transfer the entire queue to the expensive tier.
-Such a report is only useful if read by a reviewer or CI; a commit by itself is not an SDD fact.
+In your production repository, you can additionally store a short drill-run report: links to the 45m and 15m scenarios, the token_health_min invariant, and the decision not to switch the entire queue to the expensive tier.
+Such a report is useful only if it is read by a reviewer or CI; the commit itself is not an SDD fact.

 Key Ideas